So, you’ve just started your own company, or been appointed a director of a business. Congratulations!

-You should bear in mind that a director may be exempt from liability if the director can show he/she took all reasonable steps to ensure the correct majority was obtained, or if they can show they had no knowledge of the circumstances which constituted the contravention.
+You should bear in mind that a director may be exempt from liability if they can show they took all reasonable steps to ensure the correct majority was obtained, or if they can show they had no knowledge of the circumstances which constituted the contravention.

 Loans to directors

-As a director or a connected person of a director, it’s also possible to enter loan arrangements, quasi-loan arrangements (where the company would arrange without any agreement, to pay a sum or reimburse a third party for the director), credit transactions, and guarantee arrangements with the company or its holding company.
-However, when doing so, the Companies Act 2006 requires the arrangement to be approved by an ordinary resolution or higher majority if required by the company’s constitution (and an ordinary resolution of the holding company as well, if the director is a director of the holding company).
+As a director or a connected person of a director, it’s also possible to borrow money from the company.
+However, when doing so, the Companies Act 2006 requires the arrangement to be approved by an ordinary resolution of the shareholders (or higher majority if required by the company’s constitution.

 There are some exceptions when a loan transaction doesn’t need to be approved by the shareholders.
 For more information on whether you fall within these exceptions, get in touch with our specialist corporate solicitors.